LeoMcclung/volsunga-v1-alpha/README.md

 # volsunga-v1-alpha

-Volsunga is a fantasy adventure rpg that focuses on instant action and keeping the player engaged without the need for significant time commitment.
+Völsung is fast paced, 3D RPG, based of themes from Norse Mythology.
+Become a legendary warrior from the mighty Völsung Clan, and attempt to save the mortal world from the overflowing, destruction of Ragnarök.
+Enjoy engaging environments and an immervise story, without the need for significant time investment.
+Combine artifacts recovered from powerful enemies to craft Legendary weapons and items.
+Continuously reform your strategies, and relive the legend by maintaining your stats, even after death!

 ## Getting Started